 Sahakarini CSL student volunteers have helped with the Loaves and Fishes Fundraising dinners, creating displays and bringing their youthful enthusiasm to our event.
 They have inspired and encouraged the Sahakarini Board to participate in social media to include a wider audience in our caring and active relationships with global partners.
 Students have provided a marketing plan with helpful suggestions for making Sahakarini more visible at the University and in the wider community.
 CSL students have participated in board meetings and on committees.
 They have provided reports on our projects and on our organization based on their research.

-In 2016-2017, students are working on research on leadership and empowerment of young women through education with Sahakarini’s Pipal Tree Adivasi Children’s College project as a focus.
+In 2016-2017, students worked on research on leadership and empowerment of young women through education with Sahakarini’s Pipal Tree Adivasi Children’s College project as a focus.
 This year’s Capstone Project is research on Community Based Organizations, an emerging form of local and international organization that empowers local communities.

 This fruitful relationship between Sahakarini and the CSL students matures and expands perspectives of both parties, and enriches understanding and decision making through our inter-generational connection.